reactive-python/reactpy/docs/source/getting-started.rst

 .. note::

-    Even handlers like ``next_image`` which respond to user interactions recieve an ``event`` dictionary that contains different information depending on the type of event that occured.
+    Even handlers like ``next_image`` which respond to user interactions receive an ``event`` dictionary that contains different information depending on the type of event that occurred.
 All supported events and the data they contain are listed `here`__.

 __ https://reactjs.org/docs/events.html